 Surgeons use part of the patient’s own tendon or a cadaver tendon to reconstruct the ACL.
 This surgery is often done arthroscopically and has a 95 percent success rate.
 It is important that the patient follows surgery with a physical therapy program designed to strengthen the quadriceps muscles and restore mobility.

 The videos below will give you a general overview of some ACL repair procedures, however, actual surgeries may vary depending on an individual’s condition.

 Torn ACL – Allograft Graft Procedure

 Torn ACL – Bone-Patellar Tendon-Bone Graft Procedure

-Click here to schedule an appointment with an ACL repair specialist at our Greenwich, CT Orthopedic Center.
+Click here to schedule an appointment with an ACL repair specialist.

 Illustration reproduced with permission from Fischer S, (interim ed): Your Orthopaedic Connection.
 Rosemont, IL, American Academy of Orthopaedic Surgeons.
 Available at http://orthoinfo.aaos.org.org/.